straup/github-tools/README.md

 ## clone-repos.py

-A 5-minute script to clone/pull all a user's (public) repos (in read-only mode) to a local directory.
-Needs auth-y hooks for private repositories.
-This is basically just a safe guard and has no bells.
-Or whistles.
+A simple script to clone a user's or an organization's public and private repositories.
+Requires a [personal API token](https://github.com/blog/1509-personal-api-tokens).

 ### Cloning your own repositories